greenelab/covid19-review/manuscript.md

 Given the dramatic turn of the novel Coronavirus infection, the development of reliable assays to detect SARS-CoV-2 is vitally important.
 For instance, the capability of a large scale diagnostic test and the following isolation of the infected people has been a key factor for the successful strategy of South Korea in the control of the virus spread.
-Following the first release of the genetic sequence of the virus by Chinese officials on January 10 2020, the first test was released on January 23 [doi.org/10.2807/1560-7917.ES.2020.25.3.2000045].
+Following the first release of the genetic sequence of the virus by Chinese officials on January 10 2020, the first test was released about 13 days later [doi.org/10.2807/1560-7917.ES.2020.25.3.2000045].
-These tests used the following approach to identify the active virus in patient samples.
+Testing who contracted the infection is crucial to slow down the global pandemic.
+The available assays use the following approach to identify the active virus in patient samples.

 RT-PCR